realtobyfu/sub-translate/README.md

 4. Track the translation progress on the waiting page.
 5. Once translation is complete, download the translated subtitle file.

-## Contributing

-To contribute, lease fork this repository, create a new branch, and submit a pull request with your changes.

 ## License

 This project is licensed under the MIT License.